 China's insurance regulatory regime is undergoing significant changes.
 Some of these changes and the further development of regulations applicable to us may result in additional restrictions on our activities or more intensive competition in this industry.
 For example, under the provisions for administration of professional insurance agencies and brokerages adopted on September 18, 2009, insurance agencies and brokerage companies are required to increase their guaranty deposit, which generally cannot be withdrawn without the CIRC's approval, when they open any new branches.
 Furthermore, pursuant to the provisions, the minimum registered capital requirements for insurance agencies, brokerages and claims adjusting firms have been increased substantially.
-See "Item 4.B.
-Information on the Company-Business Overview-Regulation."
+See "Item 4.
+Information on the Company-B. Business Overview-Regulation."
 Insurance agencies, brokerages and claims adjusting firms that have been established before October 1, 2009 will be given a three-year phase-in period until October 1, 2012 to meet the new minimum registered capital requirement.
 Such increase would reduce the amount of cash available for other business purposes.
 In addition, according to the Insurance Law amended on February 28, 2009, sole-proprietor insurance agencies are now allowed.
-This change may lead to intensified competition among insurance agencies.
+According to the Opinions on Improving Sales Agent Management System issued by the CIRC on September 20, 2010, insurance companies are encouraged to establish exclusive sales agencies or insurance sales companies and all types of capital, including foreign capital are encouraged to invest in large scale insurance agencies and insurance sales companies.
+These changes may lead to intensified competition among insurance agencies.
 Such development of regulations could materially and adversely affect our business and results of operations.

-We have conducted some of our business through four of our subsidiaries, which do not possess insurance agency or brokerage licenses.
+We have conducted some of our business through four of our subsidiaries that do not possess insurance agency or brokerage licenses.

 Four of our subsidiaries run our operating platform and maintain our customer database.
-In addition, they have provided information about potential customers to insurance companies, which paid fees to these subsidiaries if these customers purchased insurance policies.
+One of them has provided information about potential customers to insurance companies, which paid fees to these subsidiaries if these customers purchased insurance policies.
 Our PRC counsel, Commerce & Finance Law Offices, has informed us that in its opinion, the provision of customer information to and the collection of fees from insurance companies by our subsidiaries comply with existing PRC laws and regulations.
 We cannot assure you, however, that the relevant PRC regulatory authorities will not take a view contrary to ours or that of our PRC counsel.
-If the CIRC clarifies existing regulations on insurance agencies and brokerages or adopts new regulations that classify the provision of customer information to insurance agency or brokerage services, our subsidiaries may be deemed to have engaged in insurance agency or brokerage services without proper license and as a result, we may be subject to administrative penalties, which may have a material adverse effect on our results of operations.
+If the CIRC clarifies existing regulations on insurance agencies and brokerages or adopts new regulations that classify the provision of customer information to insurance companies as a form of insurance agency or brokerage services, our subsidiaries may be deemed to have engaged in insurance agency or brokerage services without proper licenses and as a result, we may be subject to administrative penalties, which may have a material adverse effect on our results of operations.